tkshim/Customer_Segmentation/README.md

 Customer surveys and A/B testing can really help you uncover the true motivations of your customers.

-# How to Analyize ?
+# How to Analyze ?
 Big Data has been a key determining factor in identifying behavioral segmentation.
 Customer records show buying patterns over time that could prompt promotions and sales based on spending habits of particular brands.
 This is a unique, personalized customer experience tailored directly to the consumer.
 Behavioral traits include: